-June 24 marked the start of the first expedition where all of the sensors on Okeanos Explorer will work in unison to explore unknown depths in Indonesian waters.
-The hull mounted multibeam sonar (Kongsberg EM302, 30 kHz) will be used to collect data to produce baseline bathymetric maps, which ocean scientists including marine geologists, biologists, oceanographers and ecologists will use as a backdrop to study the seafloor.
-Kawio Barat was one of the first under-water seamounts mapped during this cruise.
-The impressive volcano rises some 3800 meters, or 11,800 feet, above the surrounding seafloor.
-Images from mapping results over Kawio Barat were shared with scientists based in Jakarta and Seattle in real time, from which CTD casts sites and ROV dive sites will be selected.
+June 24 marked the start of the first expedition where all of the sensors on NOAA Ship Okeanos Explorer will work in unison to explore unknown depths in Indonesian waters.
+The hull-mounted multibeam sonar (Kongsberg EM302, 30 kHz) will be used to collect data to produce baseline bathymetric maps, which ocean scientists – including marine geologists, biologists, oceanographers, and ecologists – will use as a backdrop to study the seafloor.
+Kawio Barat was one of the first underwater seamounts mapped during this cruise.
+The impressive volcano rises some 3,800 meters (12,467 feet) above the surrounding seafloor.
+Images from mapping results over Kawio Barat were shared with scientists based in Jakarta and Seattle in real time, from which CTD cast sites and remotely operated vehicle (ROV) dive sites will be selected.

-The Okeanos Explorer’s multibeam mapping system was the first major sensor to be tested after Okeanos Explorer was commissioned on August 13, 2008.
-During 2009, the ship continued mapping operations off of the US West Coast and Islands of Hawaii, mapping a total of 40,104 linear kilometers, which is equivalent to travelling one time around the earth.
-A total of 169,108 sq km (65,292 square miles) of the ocean floor was mapped during the 2008-2009 field season, which is roughly the size of the state of Wisconsin.
+The Okeanos Explorer’s multibeam mapping system was the first major sensor to be tested after the ship was commissioned on August 13, 2008.
+During 2009, the ship continued mapping operations off of the U.S. West Coast and Islands of Hawaii, mapping a total of 40,104 linear kilometers, which is equivalent to travelling one time around the Earth.
+A total of 169,108 square kilometers (65,292 square miles) of the ocean floor was mapped during the 2008-2009 field season, which is roughly the size of the State of Wisconsin.

-The sonar is capable of probing depths down to 7 kilometers and provides up to 8 kilometers of swath coverage.
-This means that with each ping of the sonar, up to 8 kilometers of the seafloor is mapped to a very high resolution.
-The multibeam data collected served a multitude of purposes and will continue to do so in coming years for disciplines varying from Marine Sanctuaries management to marine law implications and plate tectonics to marine archaeology.
+The sonar is capable of probing depths down to seven kilometers and provides up to eight kilometers of swath coverage.
+This means that with each ping of the sonar, up to eight kilometers of the seafloor is mapped to a very high resolution.
+The multibeam data collected served a multitude of purposes and will continue to do so in coming years for disciplines varying from marine sanctuary management to marine law and plate tectonics to marine archaeology.